 I banished the visions, sat up, and drawled, “What?”

-“What do you mean ?
+“What do you mean, what?
 You the one up my ass.
 What do you want?”

 My hands had become monstrously huge, the gnarly hands of a hobo-eating troll.
 I fumbled in my back pocket for Mom’s letter and dropped it at Yell’s feet.
 “Mom said you need to come back home.”
 Muscles in Yell’s neck tightened.
 She’d shoot the messenger and jam his head on a pike, no problem.
 I thought about the dude with one hand and regretted taking this quest.
 “And I guess you’re supposed to read this.”

 Yell studied the letter like a lynx contemplating the best strategy for stealing meat from a snare.
-She started to stoop for , then stopped and raised an expertly arched and annoyed eyebrow at me.
+She started to stoop for it, then stopped and raised an expertly arched and annoyed eyebrow at me.
 “What?”

 “Nothing.”